Skip to main content

-Many companies put more effort into CDP every year and still see their scores stay flat or decline.
+Many companies put more effort into the Carbon Disclosure Project (CDP) every year and still see their scores stay flat or decline.
 The issue usually lies in how responses are evaluated.

 This means that when responses don't align closely with the scoring framework, points are not awarded even when sustainability practices are well established.
 In many cases, this only becomes visible after submission, when changes are no longer possible.